 • The idea that a more expensive mat will improve your practice

-• A mat needs to do two things: provide grip and a little cushioning.
-Use it until it genuinely needs replacing.
+A mat has two jobs - grip and a little cushioning.
+Use it until it's genuinely worn out.

 Free and Low-Cost Resources That Replace the Expensive Stuff